 Estrogen HRT can also include taking supplemental medications known as anti-androgens and/or progesterone in addition to one of the above methods.
 While not everyone on estrogen HRT pursues either, you may consider either or both.

 Androgens are described as hormones that regulate the development of sex characteristics, such as testosterone.
 Moreover, anti-androgens work to block the effects of androgens, including testosterone.
 FOLX offers spironolactone as well as finasteride and dutasteride.

 Progesterone is another type of hormone that can help improve breast or areolar development in those who don’t achieve full breast development with estrogen alone.
-However, medical research on progesterone is limited and has been unfortunately inconclusive.
+However, medical research on progesterone is limited and, unfortunately, has been inconclusive.

 For more information about supplemental medications for estrogen HRT and what FOLX offers, check out this guide.

 With the multiple routes and dosages of estrogen replacement therapy, there are several ways to find the one that fits best for you.
 For those ready to get started with FOLX for estrogen HRT, the process begins here.
 For existing FOLX members with questions about dosage, don't hesitate to schedule time with a clinician.
 Have more questions or concerns?
 Read up on estrogen here and feel free to reach out to the FOLX Help Center.